arg0NNY/BetterAnimations/docs/usage/modules.md

 - [Auto-Direction](./animation-settings#direction) Axis: **Depth**

 > [!TIP]
-> This module hides [Overflow](./advanced-animation-settings#overflow) setting as it has no effect
+> This module hides the [Overflow](./advanced-animation-settings#overflow) setting as it has no effect
-> due to the fact that layers occupy Discord's window entirely and can't have overflow.
+> because layers occupy the Discord's window entirely, which can't be overflown.

 ## Tooltips <Badge type="tip" text="Reveal" />

-Animates the&nbsp;appearance and disappearance of&nbsp;informative floating UI elements application-wide, such as various control descriptions, server titles in&nbsp;the&nbsp;server list and other non-interactive elements that provide clarity to&nbsp;Discord's interfaces.
+Animates the&nbsp;appearance and disappearance of&nbsp;informative floating UI elements application-wide, such as various control descriptions, server titles in&nbsp;the&nbsp;server list, and other non-interactive elements that provide clarity to&nbsp;Discord's interfaces.

 **Supports:**
 - [Auto-Position](./animation-settings#position)